infctr/eslint-plugin-typescript-sort-keys/docs/rules/string-enum.md

 ## When Not To Use It

-If you don't want to notify about enum members' order, then it's safe to disable this rule.
+If you don't want to notify about string-enum members' order, then it's safe to disable this rule.